 All physios practising in New Zealand are registered by the Physiotherapy Board of New Zealand and hold an Annual Practising Certificate (APC).

-To become a physio you will need to study a health science-based four-year degree from one of the two New Zealand schools offering physiotherapy.
-This programme includes assessment, diagnosis and treatment of injuries and medical conditions; it also includes 1,000 hours of supervised clinical experience.
+To become a physio you will need to study a four-year degree from one of the three New Zealand schools offering physiotherapy.

 Many physios continue with postgraduate studies.
 You might also choose to specialise in one of the many different fields of physiotherapy.
 Other options include moving into teaching, research roles, management positions or setting up your own physiotherapy private practice business.

 Read one of our physio profiles and hear from them about what being a physio is like.
 Kara Thomas says making a difference to the quality of people’s lives is what motivates her.
 In her sports work, the pleasure is in contributing to better performance.
 “We make better athletes, allowing them to succeed.”
 Read Kara's profile.